zhenglong1603/tp/docs/DeveloperGuide.md

 **Format 1: Clearing by NRIC**

 **MSS**
-1. User requests to clear the list of medical usages by NRIC.
+1. User requests to clear the list of medicine usages by NRIC.
-2. Klinix confirms successful deletion of patient's list of medical usage.<br>
+2. Klinix confirms successful deletion of patient's list of medicine usage.<br>
    Use case ends.

 **Extensions**